rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 Now we’re ready to calculate the variables of interest.
 For each polygon:

 * Do a range query to find the points with (x,y) coordinates near the polygon.
 I like to use the centroid of the polygon's minimum bounding rectangle as the reference point, and a range that’s slightly larger than the minimum enclosing circle of the rectangle.
-This way the query's guaranteed to include each point in the polygon and also makes it less likely that we won't exclude many ground returns.
+That way the query's guaranteed to include each point in the polygon and also makes it less likely that we won't exclude many ground returns.
 Below we use a buffer of 2 meters for the minimum enclosing circle.
 {% highlight Python %}
 #"poly" is a row returned by GeoDataFrame.iterrows()
 search_radius_buffer = 2